About you and me: why labels aren't always just for soup cans

 Labels.
 We hate them.
 We love them.
 They hurt us.
 They help us.
-We’re taught that we should avoid labeling other humans.
+We often say that we don't want labels.
 But in our instinctive need to belong, we reflexively label ourselves: Athlete.
 Intellectual.
 Artist.
 Traditional.
 Vegetarian.
 Taurus.
 Pisces.
 Geek.
 Steampunk.
 Emo.
 Mac.
 PC.
 African American.
 Democrat.
 Republican.
 Straight.
 Gay.
 Lesbian.
-Same sex.
+Non-binary.

 However much we hate labels, the truth is that sometimes, we kind of need them.
 Labels can help you sort information and find people who share your same interests.
 They can also help you find a wedding vendor who won’t choke on their chicken sandwich at the idea of providing wedding services to a same sex couple.

-You see, out here on the wild wild interwebz, we need some labels to keep the machine moving.
-The Internetz don’t call them labels, they call them ‘keywords’, but they’re still labels.
-For instance, you might head over to Pinterest and search for ‘Punk hair styles’ to share with your stylist now that you’re over your Bieber cut, or you might search Google for ‘Steampunk bridesmaid dresses in leather’ when you want to see something kinda specific for your bridesmaid dress research.
-Because if you just search for ‘bridesmaid dresses’, you’ll be there poking at your shiny iPad screen for the rest of eternity looking at all those ruffly pink and teal concoctions.
+You see, out here on the internet, we depend on labels to keep the machine moving.
+They're called ‘keywords’, but they’re still labels.
+For instance, you might head over to Pinterest and search for ‘taper and fade’ to share with your stylist now that you’re over your Bieber cut, or you might search Google for ‘Steampunk bridesmaid dresses in violet leather’ when you want to see something kinda specific for your bridesmaid dress research.
+Because if you just search for ‘bridesmaid dresses’, you’ll be there poking at your shiny iPad screen for the rest of eternity looking at all those ruffly blush and baby blue concoctions.

 Well, that’s neat, you say, but we’re not labeling people with those kind of searches… those are searches for stuff.
-Well, yes, and no. Goth (or Steampunk, or Emo, or whatever) is a label applied to a group of people who share a fashion sense, a specific attitude, a particular outlook.
-And, yep, people use the term ‘Goth’ as a negative thing sometimes.
+Well, yes, and no. Hipster (or millennial, or emo, or whatever) is a label applied to a group of people who share a fashion sense, an attitude, a particular outlook.
+And, yep, people use the term ‘hipster’ as a negative thing sometimes.
 But, it’s also a way that people with like interests can come together and find friends who might have things in common with them.
+And find avocado toast.

 But here’s where internet labels become really important.
 Imagine you live in a small town in the middle of America.
 In one of those places that is always red red red on the presidential election map.
 There’s 669 churches in your town that has a population of 3,337.
 And they’re all the kind of place where someone yells and hollers about fire and brimstone twice every Sunday and once on Wednesday, and everyone there is stern, and the women have to wear dresses, and they’re all sure that all the people at the other 668 churches are going to hell because they aren’t worshiping exactly the right way.